gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/adaptive-survey-engine.md

 ## Decision trees

-Decision trees, built with the <a href="https://en.wikipedia.org/wiki/ID3_algorithm" target="_blank">ID3</a> and <a href="https://en.wikipedia.org/wiki/C4.5_algorithm" target="_blank">C4.5</a> algorithms, use the math of information theory to select attributes from a dataset that are the most informative.
+Decision trees, built with the [ID3](https://en.wikipedia.org/wiki/ID3_algorithm) and [C4.5](https://en.wikipedia.org/wiki/C4.5_algorithm) algorithms, use the math of information theory to select attributes from a dataset that are the most informative.
 We can use this same approach to select questions from a survey that are the least redundant.

 <figure id="figure1">
   <img src="https://storage.googleapis.com/cgme/blog/posts/adaptive-survey-engine/decision-tree.svg?cache=4" width="500">